If you’re reading this, I imagine you want to communicate confidently and competently in English.

 29. Speak lower not higher.
 Studies show that you command attention and demonstrate authority with a deeper vocal tone, especially men.
 This is particularly important if you have to speak in public.
 Here is a quick guide.

 30. Listen and read along to poetry (or rap songs) to practise the rhythm of English.
 Limericks (short, funny, rhyming poems) are really useful and demonstrate how English is stress-timed and how we use weak forms.
+If you like rap, check this guy out.

 31. Learn exclamation words and fillers.
 Watch this video or study this list of 100 common exclamations here.